 How to qualify

-SUBSTITUTION: Possession of a certificate from a recognized media production program may substitute for one (1) year of the required experience; OR
+A certificate from a recognized media production program may substitute for one (1) year of the required experience.

 Possession of a baccalaureate degree from an accredited college or university in broadcasting, graphic design, or a related field may substitute for two (2) years of the required experience.

 Ability to: set-up, operate and troubleshoot a variety of audio and video equipment (hardware & software) including professional studio, ENG, and robotic video cameras, character generators, video and audio mixers, light and grip equipment, audio & video switchers, and video editing applications; operate a variety of office equipment, set up and maintain records, track resources; format, edit and update information into viewable and readable "on-air" public information; recognize deficiencies in video and sound; shoot digital still photos; communicate effectively in writing and verbally; establish and maintain effective and cooperative working relationships with public, city staff and programming sources and communicate clearly producers; respond to public in a polite and tactful manner.

 Criminal Justice Information Service (CJIS) Security Clearance may be required.
 (See Security Clearances and Background Investigations below).

 1. SECURITY CLEARANCES AND BACKGROUND INVESTIGATIONS: Positions in this classification may require that successful candidates who become eligible for appointment may be required to go through a background investigation to determine the candidate's suitability for employment in this classification.
 Factors considered in the investigation may include employment history, use of illegal/controlled substances.
 Reasons for rejection based on this investigation may include, but not limited to: applicable convictions, repeated or serious violations of the law, inability to accept supervision, inability to follow rules and regulations, falsification of application materials and/or other relevant factors.
 Failure to obtain and maintain security clearance may be basis for termination.